MGS Fossil Gallery

 To submit pictures for the gallery pages, please email them to the Please include a brief description of what is shown in the picture and where, when, and how you found it.

-MGS member Tom Piscitelli returned from an extended stay at North Myrtle Beach, SC, with some beautiful finds.
+At the November meeting, MGS member Tom Piscitelli, recently returned from an extended stay at North Myrtle Beach, SC, had some beautiful finds on display.
 Shown below are two Great White fossil teeth (the first is quite spectacular), a third tooth that appears to be a Mako, and a molar (3/4ths inch long) that has yet to be identified.
 The beach sand is regularly replenished and, according to Tom, fossil finds come from various time periods: Cretaceous, Miocene, Pliocene and Pleistocene.

-MGS member Mason Hintermeister had some fossils on display at the November meeting.
+MGS member Mason Hintermeister had some fossils on display at the November meeting as well.
 The first picture shows a rare fish fossil from the Green River Formation.
 The next two photographs capture some nice fossil shark teeth and bones that Mason found at local sites.

 The September meeting featured a spirited auction.
 Among the treasures auctioned off under the gavel of Eric Seifter were a fossil mammal bone from the Late Pleistocene (Eric is seen holding that bone in the first picture below), a dolphin skull in matrix found at the Lee Creek Mine, NC (Yorktown Formation, Pliocene), and a piece of fossilized Jurassic Araucaria wood.